santiago-webdev/cyan-yerba/README.md

-# csj-kinoite 📘
+# yerba-kinoite 📘
-Some scripts and DockerFiles to set Fedora Kinoite up.
+A few scripts and Containerfiles to configure Fedora Kinoite.

-You should run:
+You should update before running any script.
 ```bash
 rpm-ostree upgrade
 ```
-before running any script.